Tigger-oN/ssl-check.sh/README.md

 # ssl-check.sh

-SHell script to check the status of any number of SSL Certs
+Shell script to check the status of any number of SSL Certs.